Gamemode4Dev/GM4_Datapacks/1.21/generated/smithed_readmes/lib_trees.md

 ```

 ### Breaking Saplings
 When a custom sapling is broken, the `#gm4_trees:destroy_sapling` function tag is run from the sapling marker.
-The function tag should call a verification function to check if the sapling marker was a custom sapling from your datapack:
+The function tag should call a verification function to check if the sapling marker was a custom sapling from your data pack:
 ```mcfunction
 execute if entity @s[tag=SAPLING_ID_TAG] run function ...
 ```